v-oshirke/ai-doc-processor-acc/README.md

           }
         }
       }`
+    - If changes are desired `swa init` may be run
 3. `swa build`
 4. `swa deploy --env Production -d {deployment_token}`
      - Retrieve deployment token from overview page of the static web app in Azure portal under "Manage Deployment Token"